The department of Political Science covers the four main subfields in the discipline:

 2) Comparative politics focuses on the comparative study of the behavior of governments and political institutions, non-governmental actors across the world, and on the relationships between political and economic factors in different cultures and societies.

 3) International politics considers how political decisions are made in a world without a central authority above the nation-state.
 Recent emphases include a significant role for international law, norms, and organizations.

 4) Political theory seeks to analyze both historically and philosophically the origins and underpinnings of political values.

-Additional resources: A. Alfred Taubman Center for Public Policy and American Institutions, John Hazen White Sr. Public Opinion Laboratory, Thomas J. Watson Jr. Institute for International Studies.
+Additional resources: A. Alfred Taubman Center for Public Policy and American Institutions, John Hazen White Sr. Public Opinion Laboratory, and the Watson Institute for International and Public Affairs.
 Brown participates in an exchange scholar program that enables graduate students to take a course or two at Harvard University.